Li Cunxu — An Excellent Warlord and A Passionate Actor in the History of China

 Li Cunxu was quite a good militarist, and even a better general than his father, just as his former emperor Li Ye had been predicted.

-In the beginning, some experienced and contributive generals in his father’s army, including his uncles and cousins, were unsatisfied with him being the new lord and the marshal, so they planned to murder Li Cunxu and then comply to Zhu Wen.
+In the beginning, some experienced and contributive generals in his father’s army, including his uncles and cousins, were unsatisfied with him being the new lord and the marshal, so they planned to murder Li Cunxu and then comply with Zhu Wen.

 As a 23-year-old lord who already had over a decade’s military experience, Li Cunxu calmly ambushed and killed those antagonistic generals, and took absolute control of his father’s army and regime.

-Soon Zhu Wen led his army trying to invade this young lord; however, Li Cunxu successfully defended his lands and defeated Zhu Wen’s strong troop, which brought some relatively peaceful years to develop agriculture and economy of his kingdom.
+Soon Zhu Wen led his army trying to invade this young lord; however, Li Cunxu successfully defended his lands and defeated Zhu Wen’s strong troop, which brought some relatively peaceful years to develop the agriculture and economy of his kingdom.